juftin/dotfiles/docs/dotfiles/dependencies.md

 This project uses [pipx](https://github.com/pypa/pipx) to install Python CLI tools globally.
-It also includes a `pipx-utils` executable to help manage these tools on a single `PipxFile`:
+It also includes a `pipx-utils` executable to help manage these tools on a single `PipFile`:

 === "pipx-utils"

     ```shell
-    pipx-utils install-file ~/.dotfiles/python/PipxFile
+    pipx-utils install-file ~/.dotfiles/python/PipFile
     ```

 === "dotfiles"